 This type of information is useful not only in civil disputes regarding estates, plagiarism or stolen trade secrets, but also in criminal cases involving financial crimes such as fraud, or even more serious crimes in which a typed confession or suicide note is involved.
 Perhaps the most high-profile case to have involved Microsoft Word was that of the BTK (Bind, Torture, Kill) Killer Dennis Rader, whose identity was unveiled after he tauntingly sent a floppy disk to police—the floppy disk contained metadata from a deleted Word document and analysis of the metadata revealed the location of the computer where it was created and the name of the user who last edited it: “Dennis.”

-Of course, most cases involving digital document forensics will not be as serious—Kelley says what most cases come down to is determining whether there are any red flags or inconsistencies between a person’s story and a document’s data.
+Of course, most cases involving Microsoft document forensics will not be as serious—Kelley says what most cases come down to is determining whether there are any red flags or inconsistencies between a person’s story and a document’s data.
 While a person may misrepresent what happened, the data will tell the truth.

 “It’s more a matter of understanding what the client’s trying to prove, or what their belief is as to what happened with the document, and then following through,” he said. “(This includes) looking at the document, and how they represent themselves, and understanding that you do have newer versions of Word, you may have different fonts, older versions of Word could be in different formats for the file, and so on.”